maanh96/8weeksqlchallenge/Case Study #8 - Fresh Segments/A. Data Exploration and Cleansing.md

 | :--------- | :--------- |
 | &nbsp;     |

-There are records where the month_year value is before the created_at value but look at the second query's result, the two values in these records are all in the same month.
-Note that we are the one who set the `month_year` column to be a date data type with the start of the month at first, this means that these records are valid.
+There are records with `month_year` values before `created_at` values but they are still valid since they are all within the same month and the `month_year` column was set to be the first day of the month.

 <br>